Stoke Space

 A confidently wrong answer costs more than "I need more information."

 → New requirement: Citation-backed responses.
-"Insufficient Evidence" as a first-class output with actionable gap reporting.
+‘Insufficient Evidence’ as a first-class output.
+Source authority tiers.

 Requirements v1